tech-otaku/menu-bar-clock/README.md

 # menu-bar-clock

+Compatible with macOS from macOS 11 Big Sur up to and including macOS 12 Monterey Developer Beta 2 [21A5268h].

 ## Purpose

 Set the date and time format of the menu bar clock from the command line in macOS 11 Big Sur or later.